ropensci/roweb3/content/blog/2026-03-27-mentors-2026/index.md

 ## Francisco Cardozo

 {{< figure src = "/img/team/francisco-cardozo.jpg" width = "250" alt = "Foto de perfil de Francisco Cardozo" class = "pull-right" caption = "<strong>Francisco Cardozo</br>[Afiliacion universidad] </br> rOpenSci - The Carpentries</strong>">}}
+My name is Francisco Cardozo.
+I am originally from Colombia and came to the United States to pursue my doctoral studies.
+I am currently working at the University of Miami as a postdoctoral researcher at the IMPAC research center, an institution dedicated to advancing our understanding of adolescent development.
+I have participated in the Champions Program on several occasions.
+Much of my professional work has focused on research design and the application of statistical methods, particularly through the use of the R software environment.

 ## Elio Campitelli